U.S. flag

 • Ask the child being bullied what can be done to make him or her feel safe.
 Remember that changes to routine should be minimized.
 He or she is not at fault and should not be singled out.
 For example, consider rearranging classroom or bus seating plans for everyone.
 If bigger moves are necessary, such as switching classrooms or bus routes, the child who is bullied should not be forced to change.

 • Develop a game plan.
-Maintain open communication between schools, organizations, and parents.
+Maintain open communication between schools, organizations, and parents/caregivers.
 Discuss the steps that are taken and the limitations around what can be done based on policies and laws.
 Remember, the law does not allow school personnel to discuss discipline, consequences, or services given to other children.

 Avoid these mistakes: